 I also had more time on the mountain with less elevation gains than my previous experience.
 The staff were so different and we had at least 15 more staff.
 We had more guides, with safety equipment and oxygen.
 We had security, servers and our own toilets and the set up was 100% better.

 The speed we walked at, the advice on hydration was so different.
 We walked a lot slower which kept heart rates more manageable and I was not as fatigued as the previous trip.
 I was feeling so much better.
-I was taking Diamox which Ian encouraged me to do and the team were checking our heart rates and oxygen saturation morning and night which gave reassurance that the team were doing well.
+I was taking Diamox, which Ian encouraged me to do.
+The staff was checking our heart rates and oxygen saturation, morning and night, which gave reassurance that the team were all acclimatizing well.

 We had people from Ireland, Canada, Australia, England, France and the US on our team, most of them had trekked with Ian’s team before and had such an amazing experience.

 The tents, equipment and whole set up on the mountain was amazing.
 Chef Ede and his team were incredible and the food was unbelievable.
 We had salads, fresh fruit, fresh food as they had 2 additional drops of food.
-We had amazing soup each meal lunch and dinner and we were treated by kings and queens.
+We had amazing soup each meal and were treated like kings and queens.

 I cannot say enough about the food and the staff they were the best.
 I had almost forgotten we were there to climb the mountain and if I didn’t, I’m not sure I would have cared, the experience was so great.